flattenthecurve/guide/_content/en/01-context/05-this-is-not-normal-flu.md

-# This is Not Normal Flu — Not Even in the Best Case.
+# This is not normal flu, not even in the best case

 The World Health Organization estimate of 3.5% is an average across age groups, and they have provided large surveillance data as evidence against high numbers of asymptomatic cases.
 There is very strong consensus that those aged 60+ and those with underlying conditions are the most impacted.